JERUSLIN-VINCE/Todolist/README.md

 Requirements
    *HTML

    *CSS

    *Javascript

 Files

-index.html : This is the main file that contains the html code for the To-Do List. css : This file contains the styling for the To-Do List. script.js : This file contains the logic for the To-Do List, including adding, editing, and deleting tasks, and filtering the task list.
+1.index.html : This is the main file that contains the html code for the To-Do List.

+2.css : This file contains the styling for the To-Do List.

+3.script.js : This file contains the logic for the To-Do List, including adding, editing, and deleting tasks, and filtering the task list.